arielgxa/lpthw/cmdNotes.md

   *  `cp -r <dir> <newdir>` / `cp -recurse <dir> <newdir>`
     * Makes a copy of a directory (including files) with a new name within the current directory
 * You can make copies of things in your home directory like this: `cp <filename.format> ~\<newfilename.format>`
+* WARNING: Will overwrite files that already exist so be careful copying files around

 Putting a `\` at the end of a directory makes sure that the file you're giving it really is a directory, so if the directory doesn't exist it'll throw an error